Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Massless scalar-tensor theories beyond GR

 where $\Box_{\eta} = \eta^{\mu \nu} \p_{\mu} \p_{\nu}$ and where the tensor and scalar pseudo-tensors both read

-The non-linearities are encoded by the scalar source term \be \Lambda_s = -h^{\alpha\beta}\p_{\alpha}\p_{\beta}\psi-\p_{\alpha}\psi\p_{\beta}h^{\alpha\beta} +\left(\frac{1}{\varphi}-\frac{\phi_{0}\omega'(\phi)}{3+2\omega(\phi)}\right)\tilde{\mathfrak{g}}^{\alpha\beta}\p_{\alpha}\psi\p_{\beta}\psi\,. \ee and by the gravitational one $\Lambda^{\mu\nu}$, which can in turn be decomposed as $\Lambda^{\mu\nu} = \Lambda^{\mu\nu}_{\mathrm{LL}}+\Lambda_{\mathrm{H}}^{\mu\nu}+\Lambda^{\mu\nu}_{\mathrm{GF}}+\Lambda_{\phi}^{\mu\nu}$ where $\Lambda^{\mu\nu}_{\mathrm{LL}}$ is the Landau-Lifshitz pseudo-energy tensor~\cite{Landau:1975pou}, $\Lambda^{\mu\nu}_{\mathrm{H}}$ comes from our use of the flat version of the d'Alembertian operator in Eqs.~\eqref{eq:rEFE}, $\Lambda^{\mu\nu}_{\mathrm{GF}}$ is due to the gauge-fixing term in the action and $\Lambda_{\phi}^{\mu\nu}$ is sourced by the scalar field.
+The non-linearities are encoded by the scalar source term~\cite{Bernard:2018hta} \be \Lambda_s = -h^{\alpha\beta}\p_{\alpha}\p_{\beta}\psi-\p_{\alpha}\psi\p_{\beta}h^{\alpha\beta} +\left(\frac{1}{\varphi}-\frac{\phi_{0}\omega'(\phi)}{3+2\omega(\phi)}\right)\tilde{\mathfrak{g}}^{\alpha\beta}\p_{\alpha}\psi\p_{\beta}\psi\,. \ee and by the gravitational one $\Lambda^{\mu\nu}$, which can in turn be decomposed as $\Lambda^{\mu\nu} = \Lambda^{\mu\nu}_{\mathrm{LL}}+\Lambda_{\mathrm{H}}^{\mu\nu}+\Lambda^{\mu\nu}_{\mathrm{GF}}+\Lambda_{\phi}^{\mu\nu}$ where $\Lambda^{\mu\nu}_{\mathrm{LL}}$ is the Landau-Lifshitz pseudo-energy tensor~\cite{Landau:1975pou}, $\Lambda^{\mu\nu}_{\mathrm{H}}$ comes from our use of the flat version of the d'Alembertian operator in Eqs.~\eqref{eq:rEFE}, $\Lambda^{\mu\nu}_{\mathrm{GF}}$ is due to the gauge-fixing term in the action and $\Lambda_{\phi}^{\mu\nu}$ is sourced by the scalar field.
 Note that $\Lambda_{\mathrm{GR}}^{\mu\nu}=\Lambda^{\mu\nu}_{\mathrm{LL}}+\Lambda_{\mathrm{H}}^{\mu\nu}+\Lambda^{\mu\nu}_{\mathrm{GF}}$ will take the same form as in GR.
-The expressions of these source terms are given by
+The expressions of these source terms are given by~\cite{,Bernard:2018hta}

-The gauge-fixing term~\eqref{eq:Lambdagf} contains the harmonicities $\p_{\nu}h^{\mu\nu}$ which are not zero off-shell, \textit{i.e.} when the accelerations are not replaced by the equations of motion.
+The gauge-fixing term~\eqref{eq:Lambdagf} contains $\p_{\nu}h^{\mu\nu}$ terms which are not zero off-shell, \textit{i.e.} when the accelerations are not replaced by the equations of motion.
 However in this work, all quantities will be directly computed on-shell, implying that this term is zero.

-As for any general matter system in harmonic coordinates, the metric and scalar field perturbations can be parameterized by some PN potentials, $\left(V,\,V^i,\,\hat{W}^{ij}\right)$ for the metric, and $\left(\psi_{(0)},\,\psi_{(1)}\right)$ for the scalar field~\cite{Blanchet:2013haa,Bernard:2018hta}, as
+As for any general matter system in harmonic coordinates, the metric and scalar field perturbations can be parameterized by some PN potentials, $\left(V,\,V^i,\,\hat{W}^{ij}\right)$ for the metric~\cite{Blanchet:2013haa}, and $\left(\psi_{(0)},\,\psi_{(1)}\right)$ for the scalar field~\cite{Bernard:2018hta, Bernard:2023eul}, as

 with $h^{00ii}\equiv h^{00}+h^{ii}$.
 These potentials satisfy the following flat spacetime wave equations